hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 This appears to create difficulties for the notion of what it is like to be a bat.
 </span>

-Unfortunately for Nagel's line of argument, the statement that the exotic sensory modality "appears to create difficulties" is the strongest justification he can muster.
+The statement that the novelty of echolocation "appears to create difficulties" is the best justification for incommensurability he can muster.
+Can we do better?

 <!-- Nagel's account of the phenomenology feels more plausible than
 his anti-reductionism, but we'll leave a critical evaluation for